zakk4223/SyphonInject/README.md

 What is this?

-SyphonInject is a OSX command line utility that uses mach_inject, mach_override and JRSwizzle to insert a Syphon server into a running process.
+SyphonInject is a OSX utility that uses Scripting Additions or mach_inject, mach_override and JRSwizzle to insert a Syphon server into a running process.
 It'll only work for applications that are doing OpenGL based rendering.